jiaqiyang88/AJV-Final2/README.md

 # TRLM8620-AJV-Final2
-This is the final project for TRLM8620.
-Students will clone this repo to create their own shopping website by switching the content, and localize the website.
+This website was created by Anastasia Reshetikhin, Jiaqi Yang, and Vanessa Wang, as the final project for our TRLM8620 class.
+This is our Moonbucks website, a coffee, coffee-related, and moon-related e-commerce website.
+Link to Localization Project Plan:
+Link to Reflection:
+Thank you for visiting our website, we hope you enjoy it!